 - Develop predictive models for disease progression

-Drug Discovery: Analyzing molecular databases to identify potential treatments
+Drug discovery: Analyzing molecular databases to identify potential treatments

 - Screen compound libraries for potential drug candidates